 A novel and non-obvious innovation that has an industrial application is patentable in India.
-The Indian Patent Act does not provide any definition of the term “patent”.
+The Indian Patent Act does provide a definition of the term “patent” as any patent granted under this Act.
 Instead, it has only provided for inventions which are not patentable as under Chapter III of the Act.
 Any invention regardless of satisfying the novelty, utility, and nonobviousness test, if falls within any criteria under Section 3 and 4, is not patentable.
-Section 3 specifically mentions sixteen exclusions which cannot be patented in India.
+Section 3 of Indian patent Act specifically mentions sixteen exclusions which cannot be patented in India.

 A frivolous invention or the one contrary to established natural laws is not patentable.
 A perpetual motion machine or a machine that gives more than 100% performance cannot be patented according to this clause.
 An invention whose commercial exploitation is contrary to public order and morality or which causes serious prejudice to human, animal, plant or the environment is not patentable.
 Thus, a device for housebreaking or a gambling machine cannot be granted a patent.
 An application which helps one hacking to email accounts of others can also not be patented.
 A terminator gene technology cannot be patented as it poses a serious threat to the animal and plant life as well as to the environment.
 Only genetically modified micro-organisms which do not fall under section 3 (b) are patentable.

 The mere discovery of a scientific principle or the formulation of an abstract theory or discovery of any living thing or non-living substance occurring in nature is not patentable.
 This means the discovery of an existing phenomenon like natural gas, or an element cannot be patented.
 It is for the simple reason that the discovery of the phenomenon or the theory is not an invention i.e. neither a new process nor a new product but a mere finding.